Effort—what MacArthur Genius Grant winner Angela Duckworth famously dubbed “grit”—is essential to success.

 - Customer interviews

-When planning for the future, you can be highly specific (e.g. increase sales by 40% overall by the end of Q3) or generic (e.g. start selling on Pinterest).
+When planning for the future, you want to be highly specific by choosing goals within a specific time period (e.g., increase sales by 40% overall by the end of Q3).

 Defined quantitatively, gaps are straightforward.
 What are the numerical differences between where you are and where you want to be?